Tony St. Pierre

 Summary

-Real growth happens when you step outside your comfort zone.
-The challenges that seem difficult today are the ones that shape you into a stronger, more adaptable developer.
+Real growth doesn't happen where things feel easy.
+It begins when you move beyond what's familiar.
+The challenges that feel difficult today often shape you into a sharper, more flexible developer.

 Difficulties strengthen the mind, as labor does the body. – Seneca